esteng/esteng.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-**Major Update: I will be joining UT Austin as an Assistant Professor in the Department of Computer Science in Fall 2025!
-I will be recruiting Ph.D. students for Fall 2026 and also looking for interns throughout 2025-2026, please see this [page for more details](/contact/).**
+**I will be recruiting Ph.D. students for Fall 2026 and also looking for interns throughout 2025-2026, please see this [page for more details](/contact/).**

-I am a Postdoctoral Research Associate at the University of North Carolina, Chapel Hill in the [MURGe-Lab](https://murgelab.cs.unc.edu) led by [Mohit Bansal](https://murgelab.cs.unc.edu).
-I received my Ph.D. in 2023 from Johns Hopkins University, where I was supervised by [Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/) and supported by an NSF GRFP.

-I aim to develop AI agents that can intelligently communicate and collaborate with people and each other.
+I am an Assistant Professor of Computer Science at UT Austin where I work on developing AI agents that can intelligently communicate and collaborate with people and each other.
 My work addresses three key problems:
 1. A central focus of my work is **multi-agent communication and collaboration**, which has led to work on multi-LLM multi-round discussions/debates, distilling multi-agent behavior, pragmatic/verbalized uncertainty, and persuasion.
 2. Agents must be **grounded to the world through their inputs and actions**: another line of my work covers multimodal grounding and converting language to action through semantic parsing, text-to-code, and learning abstractions and skills.